 - Repeat this process with the other end, ensuring you keep the criss-cross structure at the top of your head for full effect.

-How to style the turban hijab
+How to wear the turban hijab style

 A bold look in itself, the turban hijab requires little need for extra styling.
-However, to add a touch of opulence to this already on-trend look, you can complete your outfit with a pair of statement earrings, keeping your clothing choices as simple or extravagant as you like.
+But to add a touch of opulence to this already on-trend look, you can complete your outfit with a pair of statement earrings, keeping your clothing choices as simple or extravagant as you like.